Mette Edvardsen: Own artistic work

-Since 2002 Mette Edvardsen has developed her own work.
+Since 2002 Edvardsen has developed her own work.
 Although some of her works explore other media or formats - such as videos, books and texts - her interest always lies in their relationship with performing arts as a practice and situation.
-Whatever the chosen medium is, Mette Edvardsen consistently examines the boundaries of language, time and space.
-Her first production, Private Collection (Mette Edvardsen, 2002), was a performance about how we organize, collect and organize things.
+Whatever the chosen medium is, Edvardsen consistently examines the boundaries of language, time and space.
+Her first production, Private Collection (Edvardsen, 2002), was a performance about how we organize, collect and organize things.
 She explored concepts like presence/absence, transformation and disappearance.
-In the later trilogy consisting of Black (Mette Edvardsen, 2011), No Title (Mette Edvardsen, 2014) and We to Be (Mette Edvardsen, 2015), she examined the possibilities and limitations of language in the real and imaginary space.
+In the later trilogy consisting of Black (Edvardsen, 2011), No Title (Edvardsen, 2014) and We to Be (Edvardsen, 2015), she examined the possibilities and limitations of language in the real and imaginary space.
 She looked at what is not, to provoke thoughts and fantasies.
 In oslo (2017), a solo and anagram, she extends the concept of the solo into the entire theatre space, where thoughts, words, things and actions multiply.

-Mette Edvardsen's pieces operate in an interim time and interim space.
-They play out in the interval, in the blank space that occurs between two words (Black (Mette Edvardsen, 2011)), between a performance and a score (Opening (Mette Edvardsen, 2005)), between a book and a listener (Time has fallen asleep in the afternoon sunshine (Mette Edvardsen, 2010)), between a live and a recorded action (Time will show (Mette Edvardsen, 2004)), coffee & cigarette (2006 and 2008)).
+Edvardsen's pieces operate in an interim time and interim space.
+They play out in the interval, in the blank space that occurs between two words (Black (Edvardsen, 2011)), between a performance and a score (Opening (Edvardsen, 2005)), between a book and a listener (Time has fallen asleep in the afternoon sunshine (Edvardsen, 2010)), between a live and a recorded action (Time will show (Edvardsen, 2004)), coffee & cigarette (2006 and 2008)).
 In her work, she uses repetition as a strategy, as a way of making things visible, of activating them.
 She is more interested in the interest of the audience in things than in the things themselves.
 She is also interested in how situations leave traces in memory, and how memory becomes an active part of reading something.
 Her work is both profound and witty, sober and rich in detail.
-By using a playful approach to thoughts and references Mette Edvardsen examines how language can be used to form pictures in the heads of the audience.
+By using a playful approach to thoughts and references Edvardsen examines how language can be used to form pictures in the heads of the audience.

-Mette Edvardsen performs her work worldwide.
+Edvardsen performs her work worldwide.
 A retrospective overview of her work was presented in 2015 at the Black Box Theater in Oslo, Norway.
-With her book every now and then (Mette Edvardsen, 2009) she was laureate of the Prix Fernand Baudin 2009, a prize awarded by a specialized jury to books from the Brussels-Capital Region and Wallonia, which demonstrate an outstanding quality both in their conception (editorial and graphic) and in their production (printing and binding).
+With her book every now and then (Edvardsen, 2009) she was laureate of the Prix Fernand Baudin 2009, a prize awarded by a specialized jury to books from the Brussels-Capital Region and Wallonia, which demonstrate an outstanding quality both in their conception (editorial and graphic) and in their production (printing and binding).
 In 2013 she was the chairman of the jury that awarded the Prix Fernand Baudin, and together with graphic designer Joris Kritis she was responsible for the catalogue published on the occasion the award ceremony that year.
-In 2016, Mette Edvardsen received for her project We to be (Mette Edvardsen, 2015), the Norwegian Ibsen Award, a prestigious award awarded annually since 1986 to a Norwegian theater author by the municipality of Skien (the birthplace of playwright Henrik Ibsen).
+In 2016, Edvardsen received for her project We to be (Edvardsen, 2015), the Norwegian Ibsen Award, a prestigious award awarded annually since 1986 to a Norwegian theater author by the municipality of Skien (the birthplace of playwright Henrik Ibsen).